-- While the great majority of patients successfully wear contact lenses, extended wea of lenses also is reported to be associated with a higher incidence and degree of epithelial microcysts and infiltrates, and endothelial polymegathism, which require consideration of discontinuation or restriction of extended wear.
-The epithelial conditions are reversible upon discontinuation of extended wear - The risk of microbial keratitis has not been determined for this lens.
-A post-approval study with average follow-up of 15 months has been completed. - The reversibility of endothelial effects of contact lens wear has not been conclusively established.
-As a result, professionals' views of extended wearing times vary from not prescribing extended wear at all to prescribing flexible wearing times from occasional overnight wear to prescribing extended wearing periods from 1 to 30 days with specified intervals of no lens wear for certain patients, with follow-up visits, and with proper care regimen - If a patient experiences eye discomfort, excessive tearing, vision changes, or redness of the eye, the patient should be instructed to immediately remove lenses and promptly contact his or her eye care practitioner.
+- While the great majority of patients successfully wear contact lenses, extended wear of lenses also is reported to be associated with a higher incidence and degree of epithelial microcysts and infiltrates, and endothelial polymegathism, which require consideration of discontinuation or restriction of extended wear.
+The epithelial conditions are reversible upon discontinuation of extended wear. - The long-term risk of microbial keratitis has not been determined for this lens A post-approval study with average follow-up of 15 months has been completed to the complete of the complete - The reversibility of endothelial effects of contact lens wear has not been conclusively established.
+As a result, professionals views of extended wearing times vary from not prescribing extended wear at all to prescribing flexible wearing times from occasional overnight wear to prescribing extended wearing periods from 1 to 30 days with specified intervals of no lens wear for certain patients, with follow-up visits, and with proper care regimen. - If a patient experiences eye discomfort, excessive tearing, vision changes, or redness of the eye, the patient should be instructed to immediately remolenses and promptly contact his or her eye care practitioner.